MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   This policy is deprecated because it's intended to serve only as a short-term mechanism to give enterprises more time to update their environments and report issues if they are found to be incompatible with the built-in certificate verifier.

-It won't work in Google Chrome version 107, when support for the legacy certificate verifier on Mac OS X is planned to be removed.
+It won't work in Microsoft Edge version 107, when support for the legacy certificate verifier on Mac OS X is planned to be removed.

   #### Supported features: